oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

 EOF
 ```

-#### Mount the ConfigMap as a Volume in weblogic-server Container
+#### Mount the ConfigMap as a volume in weblogic-server container
-Edit the domain definition and configure a volume for the ConfigMap containing the fluentd configuration.
+Edit the domain definition and configure a volume for the `ConfigMap` containing the fluentd configuration.

 NOTE: For brevity only the paths to the relevant configuration being added is shown.
 A complete example of a domain definition is at the end of this document.